MatthijsKamstra/haxephp/haxe/quick-install.md

 Download Node.js: get your version here: [https://nodejs.org/](https://nodejs.org/)

 - Download
 - And install

 Now you have access to NPM.

 - Open `terminal`
-- Copy and past the following (and see current NPM version)
+- Copy and paste the following (and see current NPM version)

 ```
 npm -v